The Wreck of the Dunbar or The Yeoman's Wedding: Production

-The script, written by P.W.
-Marony, was based on a popular play which had been performed since the 1880s.

 The film was the sole feature produced by Universal Films Ltd, a company formed in Sydney in May 1912 (which had no connection to the Hollywood Studio of the same name).
-It took over the assets of American Australasian Film Service and Australian Life Biograph with the intention of producing and importing movies.
+It took over the assets of American Australasian Film Service and Australian Life Biograph Company with the intention of producing and importing movies, and J.S.
+McCullough to be manager and Sir Albert Gould chairman of directors.

 Reception

 The film appears to have been successful, running for three weeks in Sydney.

+The Sun said the film "is admirable in every way."

+The Evening News said "It is an excellent production, and for over an hour It kept many persons interested...
+Repeatedly there was applause but the scene at the South Head Gap came In for special recognition."

 A few years after the film was released the sole survivor of the Dunbar died.